 On November 1, 1975 at St. Lawrence O’Toole Roman Catholic Church in Garfield, the Rev. Leo Henry gathered parishioners, business people, and residents of the Bloomfield and Garfield neighborhoods.
 As he observed a community spiraling downward from a decade of physical and economic decline, he felt compelled to do something to address its future.

 Father Henry challenged his audience that night to help him launch a community organization that could confront the neighborhood’s growing problems.
 Scores of volunteers would help drive a program of advocacy, planning, and revitalization activity in the Penn Avenue commercial district and the surrounding neighborhoods.
 Using the sale of $5 membership “shares,” he made each person a stockholder in this new engine for change.
 Over 500 of those shares would be sold in the weeks and months to come, and the Bloomfield-Garfield Corporation was officially born in January of 1976.
 That month, Father Henry also launched the Bloomfield-Garfield Bulletin, a community newspaper to “promote a spirit of community.”
 With the community behind it, the BGC began work to reverse the neighborhood’s decline.
-Progress was fast-moving, and in its first year, the BGC not only turned back plans for a methadone treatment center in the heart of the business district, but it also secured $85,000 from Pittsburgh City Council to invest in the commercial district.
+With the support of the community and an $85,000 investment from Pittsburgh City Council, the BGC began working to reverse the neighborhood’s decline.

 Penn Avenue revitalization begins as residents and business owners commit over $2.5 million in deposits for Equibank to open the first branch banking office on Penn Avenue since the Great Depression.
 Other victories followed with the opening of a pharmacy, a dairy store, and an auto repair shop.